Optimal

 call

-Per [4], the NQR problem is solved in a coordinate patch by solving the
+Per [4], the NOC problem is solved in a coordinate patch by satisfying two criteria.
+First, one solves the

 following set of simultaneous equations: